BritishTrustForOrnithology/BTOAcousticPipelineVerificationApp/README.md

 # BTOAcousticPipelineVerificationTool

 An RShiny App to help with manual checking of short audio clips.
 A typical use case is where you have a folder of clips that the Acoustic Pipeline has suggested are of a certain species.
-This app can be used to display a spectrogram of a sound clip, allow the sound to be played, and then a decision can be made whether the identity is true or false resulting in the clip being moved to a true subfolder or a false subfolder.
+This app can be used to display a spectrogram of a sound clip, allow the sound to be played, and then a decision can be made whether the identity is true or false resulting in the clip being moved to a 'True' subfolder or a 'False' subfolder.
 The app can be customised for more complex workflows, such as if multiple species are present, or to perform simple clip-level labelling.

 ![Screenshot](https://github.com/BritishTrustForOrnithology/BTOAcousticPipelineVerificationApp/blob/main/www/screengrab01.png)